Cryptocephalus sarawacensis

 Cryptocephalus sarawacensis is a species of leaf beetle in the genus Cryptocephalus found in Singapore and Borneo.

 Appearance

 This species is an overall a dark brown sienna color that gradually lightens as the abdomen gets thinner towards the back.
 The beetle looks overall like a cross between a leaf beetle and a scarab beetle, which is most noted in the little diamond in its joiner.
 It also has two eyespots that are square like with small peppering around it.

-Records

-The only live record is a iNaturalist observation taken by Melvyn Yeo and confirmed by gbif and Boris Büche.